mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

    ```

 NOTE:
-Postgres with Patroni managing it's failover will default to use `pg_rewind` by default to handle conflicts.
+PostgreSQL with Patroni managing it's failover will default to use `pg_rewind` by default to handle conflicts.
 Like most failover handling methods this has a small chance of leading to data loss.
-Please refer to these [docs](https://docs.gitlab.com/ee/administration/postgresql/replication_and_failover.html#selecting-the-appropriate-patroni-replication-method) for more detailed information.
+Please refer to these [docs](../postgresql/replication_and_failover.md#selecting-the-appropriate-patroni-replication-method) for more detailed information.

 1. Copy the `/etc/gitlab/gitlab-secrets.json` file from your Consul server, and replace
    the file of the same name on this server.
 If that file is not on this server,